hsubtil/mycozyapp/README.md

 ### Maintainer

-The lead maintainer for Mycozyapp is [hsubtil](https://github.com/hsubtil), send him/her a :beers: to say hello!
+The lead maintainer for Cozytestapp is [hsubtil](https://github.com/hsubtil), send him/her a :beers: to say hello!

 ### Get in touch